 Turning our attention to the polarization maps, we note that both the 30 and 70 GHz residual maps appear quite clean, and are dominated by white noise, although some slight hints of large-scale systematics may be seen.
-We recall that similar structures were seen in the sample-to-sample difference maps shown in Fig. 21, and these uncertainties are thus at least partially accounted for in the model; whether they are fully accounted for, both quantify or propagate, because of the substantial cost of including full component separation within a forward simulation pipeline.

-will only be clear after a full χ^2 analysis, which will be presented later.
+We recall that similar structures were seen in the sample-to-sample difference maps shown in Fig. 21, and these uncertainties are thus at least partially accounted for in the model; whether they are fully accounted for, will only be clear after a full $\chi^2$ analysis, which will be presented later.

 However, while the 30 and 70 GHz channels appear clean, the 44 GHz channel exhibits some stronger artifacts, with a morphology that was already pointed out in Sect.
 9.2; there are some PID ranges with incorrect large-scale corrections that result in stripes seen near the right edge of the map.
-Although the nature of these stripes is still not understood, we note that their presence did not become visually clear until after the completion of the current BeyondPlanck processing, and only with these results in hand do we now have the necessary tools to track them down.
-Given that limited progress on understanding the problems regarding the 44 GHz channel was made during the official Planck analysis period, we consider this identification an important, if preliminary, success of the current methodology, and a demonstration of usefulness for identifying and isolating low-level systematic effects.
+Although the nature of these stripes is still not understood, we note that their presence did not become visually clear until after the completion of the current BEYONDPLANCK processing, and only with these results in hand do we now have the necessary tools to track them down.
+Given that limited progress on understanding the problems regarding the 44 GHz channel was made during the official Planck analysis period, we consider this identification an important, if preliminary, success of the current methodology, and a demonstration of usefulness for identifying and isolating lowlevel systematic effects.

-These effects all correspond to unmodelled systematics in the current BeyondPlanck processing, and must be expected to contaminate the final high-level results at some level.
+These effects all correspond to unmodelled systematics in the current BEYONDPLANCK processing, and must be expected to contaminate the final high-level results at some level.
 At the same time, their actual impact may be small for any given specific application.
-In general, each higher-order analysis should therefore be accompanied with an appropriately defined goodness-of-fit assessment, typically involving χ^2 calculations that account for the full uncertainties as described by the Markov Chain ensemble.
+In general, each higher-order analysis should therefore be accompanied with an appropriately defined goodness-of-fit assessment, typically involving $\chi^2$ calculations that account for the full uncertainties as described by the Markov Chain ensemble.

 However, some effects are more striking than others, and require special attention.
 The most prominent example of such is the Galactic plane, which obviously needs to be masked for precision CMB applications.
 For temperature, we construct a mask using both the residual map information shown here; combined with pair-wise difference maps evaluated between different algorithms (following Planck Collaboration IV 2020); and finally a point source mask.
 The full procedure is summarized in Colombo et al. (2020).
 For polarization, we adopt the product of the Planck 2018 common confidence mask and the 9-year WMAP polarization analysis mask as our baseline to remove the Galactic plane.
 However, in recognition of the residuals seen in the 44 GHz channel, covering much of the Southern Galactic hemisphere, we also define a special mask that leaves unmasked only the northern Galactic hemisphere.
 We will refer to these two masks as the "full-sky" and default masks, respectively, which have accepted sky fractions of 74 and 36 %.
 These are shown in Fig. 27.
-Both masks will be considered for CMB analysis, but as we will see, the full-sky mask results in large χ^2 excesses that effectively prohibits robust CMB inference.
+Both masks will be considered for CMB analysis, but as we will see, the full-sky mask results in large $\chi^2$ excesses that effectively prohibits robust CMB inference.